 Kenyan SheTrades in the Commonwealth member in the tourism sector

 Fortunately, Brogibro Safaris & Events Management Ltd. has acquired great turnover since 2018 with travel agent partners from United Kingdom, China, Turkey and Germany.
 For instance, in the month of August, 2019 only we received a total of 39 pax for a safari with a turnover of USD 312,746.
-Due to SheTrades support from April – January 2019, we have been able to secure $ 112,561.25 of actual sales with a yearly turnover of USD 526,997.43.
+Due to SheTrades support from April – December 2019, we have been able to secure $ 312,746 of actual sales with a yearly turnover of USD 526,997.43.

 As of 2017, estimates of Rusinga’s population range between 35,000 and 40,000.
 The entire island is part of the Homa Bay County.
 Most residents of Rusinga make their living from subsistence agriculture (maize and millet), as well as fishing as the main source of income.
 The leading causes of death in this area are HIV/AIDS related, with an HIV prevalence of 26% (Ministry of Health Kenya: HIV Estimates, 2015).